OscarPellicer/pptx2marp/README.md

 * Text with **bold**, _italic_, color and [hyperlink](https://github.com/ssine/pptx2md/blob/master/README.md)
 * Pictures.
 They are extracted into image file and relative path is inserted.
 * Tables with merged cells.
+* `Inline code` using monospaced fonts.
+* Code blocks, where text boxes primarily styled with monospaced fonts are converted.
 * Top-to-bottom then left-to-right block order.

 **Supported output:**